Netherlands Air Mail Society ‘De Vliegende Hollander’

 Membership

-Our journal ‘De Aero-Philatelist’
+Our quarterly magazine ‘De Aero-Philatelist’ (A4, full color)

 National and regional meetings